iNeedThis/phoenix-starter/README.md

 > authentication?
 You can spend hours on it if you are not familiar with how OAuth 2.0 works.
 - [Sahat](https://github.com/sahat)

 My primary focus is on **simplicity** and **ease of use**.
-It will try to be as **generic** and **reusable** as possible to cover most use cases of starter web apps.
-A SaaS solution For a feature should be considered higher priority before writing your own solution (i.e. Cloudinary for Avatar Uploads).
+Another goal is to be as **generic** and **reusable** as possible to cover most use cases of starter web apps.
+A SaaS solution for a feature should be considered higher priority before writing your own solution (i.e. Cloudinary for Avatar Uploads).
 In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Github** authentication and nothing else.